 We now move to 1950.
 Along with 44 BSIE degrees, the first BSFMM degree was awarded that year to Charles Tripp, and the IE and FMM program offices moved into the most modern facility on campus at that time, Riddick Engineering Laboratories.

-The modern day IE Department really began in the post war years, really an exciting time for those teaching.
-The World War II veterans dominated the academic scene, and many studied industrial engineering.
+The modern day IE Department really began in the post-war years, really an exciting time for those teaching.
+World War II veterans dominated the academic scene, and many studied industrial engineering.
 They were generally all business, wanting to make up for lost time, get a degree and get on with making a career.

 Married veterans lived in one of 2 communities-Trailwood (where Nelson Hall now stands) or Vetville (where Lee Dormitory now stands).
 These communities were unique in that, while on campus, they had their own mayors, their own co-op grocery stores, even their own churches.
 Many single veterans lived in barracks type housing built on campus.
 Quonset huts littered the Court of North Carolina.
 The vets probably told their children, “we walked uphill, both ways, in the snow, to get to class!”
 At one time in the early 1950s, veterans accounted for 80% of the student population at NC State, compared to the national average of 50%.
 Our male-female ratio among the student body at that time was 65 to 1.

 During all of those “early” years, one major problem was Saturday classes.
 There was pressure from the administration to balance classes between M-W-F and T-Th-S, and almost continuous talk in the legislature downtown about utilization of facilities.
 There were overt efforts by the students to not have Saturday classes and more subtle efforts by the faculty to not teach them.
 The department office stayed open every Saturday during the academic year, from 9am to 1pm.
 This remained as such until the mid-60s, when Saturday classes were all but non-existent.